DataDog/documentation/content/agent/basic_agent_usage/windows.md

 {{< img src="agent/faq/windows_DHCP_ service.png" alt="Windows DHCP Service" responsive="true" style="width:75%;">}}

-Also, any time you modify an Integration you’ll need to restart the Datadog Service.
+Also, any time you modify an Integration you'll need to restart the Datadog Service.
 You can do this from services.msc or right from the UI via Actions.

 For Services, Datadog doesn't track the metrics, only their availability.
-(For metrics you’ll want to use [Process](/#monitoring-windows-processes) or [WMI Integration][6]).
+(For metrics you'll want to use [Process](/#monitoring-windows-processes) or [WMI Integration][6]).
 To set up a Monitor, select the "Integration" then "Windows Service" monitor type.
 There you can "Pick Monitor Scope" and choose the service you would like to monitor.

 ### Monitoring system load for Windows